joomlatools/joomlatools-pages/README.md

 Note: You need to use the --ignore-platform-reqs flag if not the installation will fail due to a mismatch in the platform constraint.
 Joomla's requires PHP 5.3.10 as minimum while Joomlatools Pages is set to minimum PHP7

+## Documentation

+You can find all the documentation for Joomlatools Pages [in the wiki](https://github.com/joomlatools/joomlatools-pages/wiki).
+Happy coding!

 ## Contributing

 Joomlatools Pages is an open source, community-driven project.
 Contributions are welcome from everyone.